13 Types of Owls in North Carolina

 Owls are nocturnal raptors that are found all over the world, and North Carolina is no exception.

-Some main types of owls in North Carolina are found in the state: the Great Horned Owl, Barred Owl, Saw-whet Owl, and Eastern Screech Owl.
+North Carolina has some main types of owls: the Great Horned Owl, Barred Owl, Saw-whet Owl, and Eastern Screech Owl.

 1. Eastern Screech Owl

 These owls prefer open deciduous forests but can also be found in suburban areas.
 They are generally silent but do make occasional high-pitched calls.
 Eastern Screech Owls typically hunt small mammals, insects, and even frogs.
-They usually nest in tree cavities or woodpecker holes that they line with leaves and feathers.
+They usually nest in tree cavities or woodpecker holes that line with leaves and feathers.

 2. Flammulated Owl